Please follow this list of Best Practices for the Exchange Calendar. Click on each link to read more about it.

 Do not delete meetings from your calendar.

-Once you accepted a meeting and you are no longer able to participate do not delete the meeting from your calendar!
+Once you accepted a meeting and you are no longer able to participate do not delete the meeting from your calendar, decline it!

 Move a meeting.
 If you want to move a meeting, make your changes and make sure that you use the "Send Update" button in order to inform all attendees.